umairrkhn/Finetuning-Llama3-using-Axolotl/README.md

   - Selection of the model to be used: `NousResearch/Llama-3.2-1B`.

 - **Dataset Path**:
   - The path to the dataset: `nldemo/story-summarization-demo`.
+  - Refer to the [Axolotl documentation](https://axolotl-ai-cloud.github.io/axolotl/docs/dataset-formats/) to learn more about different dataset formats.

 - **Adapter Type**:
   - Utilization of `qlora` for low-rank adaptation.